Big Data

 Referring to data as ‘huge’ strikes the chord of big data.
 Yet, Big data is more than just being huge in volume.
 Earlier, a lot of data was lost because that data was not usable in the relational databases, and only a handful of data was stored in such databases.
 We need to address different problems when dealing with the data.
 These problems are listed and explained in the upcoming section.
 The other way these problems are referred to as the V’s of Big Data.
 Here, we will look into the veracity definition, each of these problems, along with example veracity.

-What is Data Veracity in big data?
+What is Veracity in big data?

 The word veracity originates from verax, which means ‘speaking truly’, and veracity represents “conformity with truth or fact”.
 So, veracity in big data refers to how much the data conform and how accurate and precise the data is.
 In other words, the data veracity definition checks the quality of the data.
 It is the level or the intensity by which the data is reliable, consistent, accurate, and trustworthy.